AbdullahNazir0/Learning-Rust/README.md

 This repository is a collection of my daily Rust coding exercises and practice sessions.
 As I navigate through the world of Rust programming, I commit code regularly to track my learning journey, experiment with new concepts, and reinforce my understanding of the language.

+I started a challenge to learn rust in 25 days.
+I will also upload my progress report when i will complete the challenge.
+I am learning from the official book of rust, The Rust Programming Language.

 ## Structure

 - 📁 **src**: Contains the source code for daily practice exercises.